fauust/lcn/examples/multi-replication/maxscale-galera/README.md

 ### MaxScale GUI access

-Access should be available at http://127.0.0.1:8989
+Access should be available at http://127.0.0.1:898 (default credentials, admin/any-pwd).

-A user needs to be created in the maxscale container:
+If a user needs to be created in the maxscale container:

 ```console
 $ docker exec -u root -it maxscale bash